 I resonate with psychological and therapeutic theories including: attachment theory, positive psychology, developmental psychology, neuroscience, cognitive-behavioral therapy, mind/body (somatic) therapy, existentialism, narrative therapy, theories of the unconscious (particularly the writings of Carl Jung and Jungian analysts), and mindfulness.
 I’m also a Registered Art Therapist.
 You can learn more about Art Therapy here.

-I practice therapy in my Santa Monica & West Hollywood offices, and I also serve clients in nearby neighborhoods including West Los Angeles, Marina Del Rey, Culver City, Mar Vista, Venice, Brentwood, Playa Vista, Beverly Hills, Hollywood, Hollywood Hills, and Mid City in Los Angeles.
+I practice therapy in Santa Monica & more recently I've also begun to offer therapy in West Hollywood.
+I also serve clients looking for therapy in nearby neighborhoods including West Los Angeles, Marina Del Rey, Culver City, Mar Vista, Venice, Brentwood, Playa Vista, Beverly Hills, Hollywood, Hollywood Hills, and Mid City in Los Angeles.

 Private Therapy Practice: Santa Monica & West Hollywood, California, 2015 - Present